-- 1 Notice that a NTTF member's appointment will not be renewed for the next year will be made in writing - 2 by the dean or equivalent, upon the recommendation of the department head, according to the following - 3 schedule: - 4 NTTF on one-year appointments whose appointments will not be renewed should be informed in writing - 5 at least three months in advance of the appointment end date.
-Except for faculty whose salaries are funded - 6 in whole or part by grant-dependent sources of revenue (as detailed in associated appointment letters), - 7 NTTF holding multi-year appointments, with three or more years of full-time consecutive service should - 8 be informed of non-renewal in writing at least six months in advance of the appointment end date. - 9 NTTF may be terminated for adequate cause (as defined in Sections 3.12.1 and 3.12.2 of this handbook) - prior to the expiration of the appointment term.
-This process and other related conditions are detailed in - 11 5.6.
+Notice that a NTTF member's appointment will not be renewed for the next year will be made in writing by the dean or equivalentehief academic officer, upon the recommendation of the department head, according to the following schedule:

+NTTF on one-year appointments whose appointments will not be renewed should be informed in writing at least three months in advance of the appointment end date.
+Except for faculty whose salaries are funded in whole or part by grant-dependent sources of revenue (as detailed in associated appointment letters), NTTF holding multi-year appointments, with three or more years of full-time consecutive service should be informed of non-renewal in writing at least six months in advance of the appointment end date.

+NTTF may be terminated for adequate cause (as defined in Sections 3.12.1 and 3.12.2 of this handbook) prior to the expiration of the appointment term.
+This process and other related conditions are detailed in 5.6.